 I’m Strong Like Ox.
 It Tasted Like

 During a typical Saturday morning, a two-mile market lines the main thoroughfare.
 Because of the festival, different vendors were set up, more like those food vendors you find at an American festival, along with cage-like fencing.
 As I learned when leaving, these heavy-duty fences were installed to protect visitors from the bulls which run down the main street.
 Unfortunately, it wasn’t on my itinerary and didn’t see the bulls but did see trotting white horses.
+Another thing I would liked to try would have been driving in France but I didn’t have the time.
 Just a reason to return, right?

 Le Bar à Thym is where I ate after a day of exploring.
 I can’t remember what my choices were for dinner but I went with the “bull” since it was during the bullfighting festival.
 The meal started with tasty light bites followed by the main course, which was like beef stew over rice.
 Doh!
 For something called bull, I was expecting something more exotic but it made sense.
 A bull is beef!
 The meal ended with a slice of apple tart and was accompanied by refreshing sangria.

 During the meal, a group of musicians stopped by and performed for a few minutes with a selection of brass instruments as tubas and trumpets.
 What a nice surprise!